Starting Team Development of Databases

-You might have to spend a lot of time resolving such errors when you import a large schema.
-However, team members cannot unknowingly introduce additional errors of this kind as they update the schema in Visual Studio Premium.
+You might need to spend a lot of time resolving such errors when you import a large schema.
+However, team members cannot unknowingly introduce additional errors of this type as they update the schema in Database Edition.
 When they modify and save any object definition, all changes are validated so that team members can fix them immediately and avoid deploying those errors to a live database.
 After you resolve warnings in object definitions, you should also consider analyzing your database code for design issues, naming issues, and performance issues.
-For more information, see Analyzing Database Code to Improve Code Quality.
+For more information, see Improving Database Code with Static Analysis.

 Depending on the development methodology of your team, you might perform the tasks in the following table when you start team development of your database project:

 Learn more about database projects: You can read about the basic concepts of how to manage schema changes by using database projects.

 Get hands-on practice: You can follow an introductory walkthrough to become familiar with how to create an isolated development environment, so that your changes will not conflict with changes from other team members.

 Put an existing database schema under version control: You can create a project, configure project settings, and import a schema by using the database project wizard.
 You can also create an empty project if you want to import the schema later or if you do not have permission to access the database from which you want to import the schema.
 After you import the schema, you can add the project to version control.